spacetelescope/mirage/docs/yaml_generator.rst

 Users may also supply information on the background levels to use for each instrument and observation.
 Allowed values for the background parameter are described in :ref:`bkgdrate <bkgdrate>` section of the Input Yaml Parameters page.

-If *use_dateobs_for_background* is True, then the background for all exposures will be determined based on the value of the observation date (discussed below).
+If *dateobs_for_background* is True, then the background for all exposures will be determined based on the value of the observation date (discussed below).
 The `JWST backgrounds package <https://github.com/spacetelescope/jwst_backgrounds>`_ will be used, and the background associated with the requested pointing and date will be used.

-If *use_dateobs_for_background* is False, then the *background* parameter controls the calculation of the background.
+If *dateobs_for_background* is False, then the *background* parameter controls the calculation of the background.
 As with the catalogs above, there are several formats that can be used to supply the background information.
 Examples are shown below.

 To use the default value for background ("low"), either omit this parameter altogether, or set background equal to None.